 Xinyue XU

-I am currently a PhD Candidate at The Hong Kong University of Science and Technology, advised by Prof. Xiaomeng Li and co-advised by Prof. Hao Wang.
+I am currently a PhD Candidate at The Hong Kong University of Science and Technology, advised by Prof. Xiaomeng Li and co-advised by Prof. Hao Wang at Rutgers University.
 Prior of this, I completed my Bachelor degree (with Honours) at The Australian National University, where I had the privilege of being advised by Senior Prof. Amanda Barnard and supervised by Dr. Amanda Parker.
-My research journey includes experiences as a Research Assistant at MIT's Computational Connectomics Group lead by Prof. Nir Shavit, where I had the opportunity to collaborate with Prof. Hao Wang and Dr. Lu Mi.
+My research journey includes experiences as a Research Assistant at MIT's Computational Connectomics Group lead by Prof. Nir Shavit, where I had the opportunity to collaborate with Prof. Hao Wang and Prof. Lu Mi.
 Furthermore, I had served as a Research Assistant under the supervision of Dr. Gang Guo at NUS.

 Email / CV / Google Scholar / LinkedIn